Transparent data encryption for SQL Database, SQL Managed Instance, and Azure Synapse Analytics

 To configure TDE through the Azure portal, you must be connected as the Azure Owner, Contributor, or SQL Security Manager.

 Enable and disable TDE on the database level.
 For Azure SQL Managed Instance use Transact-SQL (T-SQL) to turn TDE on and off on a database.
 For Azure SQL Database and Azure Synapse, you can manage TDE for the database in the Azure portal after you've signed in with the Azure Administrator or Contributor account.
 Find the TDE settings under your user database.
-By default, service-managed transparent data encryption is used.
+By default, server level encryption key is used.
 A TDE certificate is automatically generated for the server that contains the database.

 You set the TDE master key, known as the TDE protector, at the server or instance level.
-To use TDE with BYOK support and protect your databases with a key from Key Vault, open the TDE settings under your server.
+To use TDE with BYOK support and protect your databases with a key from Azure Key Vault, open the TDE settings under your server or managed instance.